 How to make an application to the Tribunal

-- Under the Mental Health (Bailiwick of Guernsey) Law, 2010, there are a number of provisions which allow for a patient to be detained in an approved establishment for an assessment of or treatment for a mental disorder where the nature of degree warrants their admission in the interests of their own health and safety or to protection another person from harm.
+- Under the Mental Health (Bailiwick of Guernsey) Law, 2010, there are a number of provisions which allow for a patient to be detained in an approved establishment for an assessment or treatment of a mental disorder where the nature of degree warrants their admission in the interests of their own health and safety or to protect another person from harm.
 When such Orders are made, the patient has an opportunity to have the decision reviewed by an independent body, namely the Mental Health Review Tribunal.

 - An individual can make an application to the Tribunal themselves or with the support of hospital staff.
 An individual wishing to make an application to the Tribunal is eligible to free legal advice from one of the advocates accredited by the Legal Aid Administrator to represent applicants at a hearing.
-A list of the accrediated advocates is attached to this page.
+A list of the accredited advocates is attached to this page.

 - The period in which such an application can be made varies depending on the type of Order.
 Full details can be found in section 48 of the Law.
-For example:

-- where an Order is made under section 21 of the Law (i.e. for up to 28 days for assessment), an Application to the Tribunal can be made by the patient in the period between the 5th and 14th day after the Order is granted; and
+- Section 21 where an Order is made under section 21 of the Law (i.e. for up to 28 days for assessment), an Application to the Tribunal can be made by the patient in the period between the 5th and 14th day after the Order is granted; and

 Mental Health Review Tribunal Hearings